libgraviton/php-rql-parser/README.md

 * a visitor implementation for using a mongo-odm quiery builder with the abstract syntax tree
 * unit and acceptance tests for all this

+## Current state

+All this can currently do is parse a very limited subset of rql.
+Please have a look at ``test/LexerTest.php`` and ``test/ParserTest.php`` to see what the parser currently supports.

+The mongo-odm visitor only supports a limited subset of rql.
+Look at ``test/MongoOdmTest.php`` to see what is supported.

 ## Installation

 Install it using composer.